Not so detailed program:

 The Greenland Crossing – a Real Polar Expedition

-The expedition begins at Reykjavik city airport, on April xx (to be announced) 2014, with a flight to Kulusuk, Greenland and then a boat or helicopter transfer to Tasiilaq, the capital of East Greenland.
+The expedition begins at Reykjavik city airport, on April 13th 2017, with a flight to Kulusuk, Greenland and then a helicopter transfer to Tasiilaq, the capital of East Greenland.
 The group will stay in Tasiilaq for one or two nights, sorting out equipment and food and dealing with the final preparations before setting out.
-From Tasiilaq the group will be flown by helicopter either to the small village of Isertoq or directly onto the Hahn-glacier at about 900 meters (2700 feet) altitude, where the skis will take over for the next 540 km (335 miles) or so.
-If the village of Isertoq is our starting point, the first part of the trip will be a dogsled supported hike to the bottom of the Hahn glacier for 3 – 4 hours.
+From Tasiilaq the group will be flown by helicopter up to Hahn-glacier at about 900 meters (2700 feet) altitude, where the skis will take over for the next 540 km (335 miles) or so.

 For further information, take a look at the Greenland Crossing Trip Manual or contact us via email@example.com